 What they bowed at HighEnd Munich 2019 instead was the Ethos CDP/DAC.
 It replaces the earlier Mikado which years prior had quietly phased out when Phillips discontinued its CD-PRO2 transport, then scuttled manufacture of upscale Redbook drives altogether.
 To retain sufficient replacement sleds for eventual service calls, Gryphon thus discretely discontinued formal Mikado production.

-It's when Austria's StreamUnlimited introduced the new top-loading CD-PRO 8S as official CD-PRO2 successor last year that Gryphon spotted an opportunity to revisit their support of the undying CD format.
+Finally Austria's StreamUnlimited introduced their 3-beam laser CD-PRO 8S module as official CD-PRO2 successor last year.
+Like Pro-Ject did in their RS2 T, now Gryphon spotted an opportunity to revisit their support of the undying CD format.
 Obviously Ethos would be packaged with a built-in upsampler and digital inputs including USB to support 384kHz PCM and DSD512.
 Being a Gryphon, the circuitry would also be front-to-back balanced, dual mono, no feedback and class A.

 Prior to its demo in the above full-Gryphon system, CEO Jakob Odgaard was asked for a percentage.
 How much of the sound attendees were about to hear would be due to their new source?
 "About half.
 I couldn't exactly say 40% or 60% but a very significant impact on the overall sound."
-Recall that a CD's pits and lands aren't actual 1 and 0, just physical representations or analogues which are read by laser to register as two voltage states of square waves.
+Recall that a CD's pits and lands aren't actual 1 and 0.
+They're just physical representations or analogues read by laser to register as two voltage states approximating square waves.
 That's not so dissimilar from how a cartridge reads the grooves of a vinyl LP.
-Now we appreciate how the name 'Ethos' segues back all the way to the company's very beginnings.
+Now we appreciate how the name 'Ethos' segues back all the way to the company's beginnings.
 In fact, nobody listens to digital; ever.
-Hearing works only in the analog domain.
+Hearing only works in the analog domain.
 All digital must first be converted before we can hear it.
-Whilst still in the digital domain, only measurements do any deaf listening at all.
+Whilst still in the digital domain, only measurements do any 'listening' at all.

 Would you like to download the current image?